puzpuzpuz/xsync/README.md

 The idea of the algorithm is to allow parallelism for concurrent producers and consumers by introducing the notion of tickets, i.e. values of two counters, one per producers/consumers.
 An atomic increment of one of those counters is the only noticeable contention point in queue operations.
 The rest of the operation avoids contention on writes thanks to the turn-based read/write access for each of the queue items.

-In essence, `MPMCQueue` is a specialized queue for scenarios where there are multiple concurrent producers and consumers of a single queue running on a large multicore machine.
+In essence, `MPMCQueueOf` is a specialized queue for scenarios where there are multiple concurrent producers and consumers of a single queue running on a large multicore machine.

 To get the optimal performance, you may want to set the queue size to be large enough, say, an order of magnitude greater than the number of producers/consumers, to allow producers and consumers to progress with their queue operations in parallel most of the time.

+Other than that, make sure to implement proper back-off strategy to handle failed optimistic operation attempts.
+The most basic back-off would be calling `runtime.Gosched()`.

 ### RBMutex